 - Minimum jail sentence of 48 consecutive hours with a maximum sentence of 90 days in County Jail

-- Driver’s License suspension for two (2) years
+- Driver’s License suspension for up to two (2) years

 - Community Service up to 30 days with a possible supervised visitation program or probation to be determined by the judge

 - Mandatory Ignition Interlock device on a motor vehicle for one (1) to three (3) years or registration certificates and plates will be revoked for up to two (2) years